brandonwamboldt/nodeftpd/README.md

 This software is in **alpha**.
 It's **NOT** ready for use in any type of production environment.

-The PAM dev package is required.
-On Ubuntu variants, install with 'sudo apt-get install libpam-dev'.
-On CentOS variants, install with 'sudo yum install pam-devel'.
+* The **PAM dev** package is required.
+On Ubuntu variants, install with `sudo apt-get install libpam-dev`.
+On CentOS variants, install with `sudo yum install pam-devel`.
+* Clone this repository or [download as a zip](https://github.com/brandonwamboldt/nodeftpd/archive/master.zip),

-However, if you want to install it and take a look around, just `git clone` it, run `npm install` to install dependencies and run `npm start`.
+* Run `npm install` to install dependencies
+* Run `npm start`.
 It will auto detect your IP and run on port 21.

 Configuration
 -------------